ninocarrillo/flashtnc/README.md

 python3 flashtnc.py [hex file] [serial device]
 ````
 During firmware update, the LEDs on the TNC will all light up and some will flash extremely quickly (it will just look like dimming).
 You'll see a progressive line count as the hex file is transferred.
 Recent firmware has around 9500 lines.
 It will take about 2 minutes or less to update the firmware once the script is started.
 The TNC will reboot when the update is complete.
+* The DIP switches can be in any position during this procedure.
+* The DIP switch funciton mapping may be different after firmware update, check release notes for the firmware version.
+* The update may change TX DELAY control sensitivity.
+Check this if the firmware update causes old links to stop working.
+* The update may also change the functionality of LEDs.
 ## Windows 10 PowerShell Example
 ````
 PS C:\flashtnc-master> python3 flashtnc.py N9600A-v2-5-1.hex com18